HubSpot/ui-extensions-examples/real-estate-listing/README.md

 ## Prerequisites

+- You must have the Listings custom object created with all necessary sample data added to it.
 - You must have an active HubSpot account.
 - You must be using the latest [HubSpot CLI](https://www.npmjs.com/package/@hubspot/cli).
 - You must have access to developer projects (developer projects are currently [in public beta under "CRM Development Tools"](https://app.hubspot.com/l/whats-new/betas)).